oktadev/okta-xaa-typescript-mcp-sdk-example/README.md

 ### 1. Register a requesting app on xaa.dev

 1. Go to the [requesting app registration page](https://xaa.dev/developer/register).
 2. Enter your email address.
-It scopes which registered apps are visible to you; xaa.dev creates no account and sends no email.
+It filters which registered apps are visible to you.
 3. Select **+ Register New App** and fill in the form:
    - **Application Name**: any label, for example `Onboarding App - Local Dev`
    - **Redirect URIs**: `http://localhost:3001/callback` (the match is exact, including scheme, host, port, and path)